Bartacus/BartacusBundle/Resources/doc/content_elements.rst

 .. note::

-    Bartacus mocks the Symfony http foundation kernel requests, which means you have access to the ``Request`` instance as a sub request as seen above and must return a ``Response`` instance, but none of the usual kernel events are dispatched.
+    Bartacus mocks the Symfony http foundation kernel requests, which means you have access to the ``Request`` instance as a sub request as seen above and must return a ``Response`` instance, but only a subset of the usual kernel events are dispatched.

 Redirect responses
 ------------------